TV Patrol: 2012–2020: TV Patrol (25th anniversary and third iteration)

 On August 3, 2015, former TV Patrol Weekend anchor Bernadette Sembrano permanently replaced Sanchez, who left the newscast for the last time to pursue her masteral degree at Ateneo de Manila University and London School of Economics.

-On March 2, 2017, TV Patrol celebrated its 30th anniversary through a live newscast in its studio in Quezon City and its sister stations in Tacloban and Zamboanga City.
-Sembrano was situated at the ABS-CBN studio in Quezon City, while Failon was in Tacloban and de Castro in Zamboanga.
+On March 2, 2017, TV Patrol celebrated its 30th anniversary through a live triplecast from Quezon City and its sister stations in Tacloban and Zamboanga City.
+Sembrano was situated at the ABS-CBN studio, while Failon was in Tacloban and de Castro in Zamboanga.

-On August 24, 2017, the show featured celebrities as "Star Patrol" guest anchors, a segment that has been returned after quite some time.
+On August 24, 2017, the show featured celebrities as "Star Patrol" guest anchors, a practice that has been returned after two years of hiatus.
 Yassi Pressman, Toni Gonzaga, Bela Padilla, Kim Chiu, Bianca Gonzalez, Erich Gonzales, Kylie Verzosa, Mariel de León, Janella Salvador, Aiko Melendez, Karylle, Karla Estrada, Anne Curtis, and Angel Locsin filled in the slot of Fullido occasionally.
-Earlier in 2015, actresses Yam Concepcion and Loren Burgos, and athlete Gretchen Ho took the helm as pinch-hitters for the segment.
+Earlier in 2015, actresses Yam Concepcion and Loren Burgos, and athlete Gretchen Ho had taken the helm as pinch-hitters for the segment.

 On April 2, 2018, TV Patrol began broadcasting in high definition.

-On March 17, 2020, TV Patrol began to air on a late-night timeslot (as a replay), temporarily replacing the timeslot of late-night newscast Bandila due to the enhanced community quarantine in Luzon caused by the COVID-19 pandemic in the Philippines.
-On the same day, it began to simulcast on the network's 24-hour news channel, ANC.
-The decision to adopt late night replays led to yet another adjustment, with the telecast frequently extending their airtime to at least two hours.
-This led to a shift in Primetime Bida's schedule during the enhanced community quarantine.
+On March 17, 2020, TV Patrol began airing a late-night encore on the timeslot of late-night newscast Bandila due to the enhanced community quarantine in Luzon caused by the COVID-19 pandemic in the Philippines.
+On the same day, it began simulcasting on the network's 24-hour cable news channel, ANC.
+The decision to adopt late night replays expanded the telecast to at least two hours.

 In April 2020, sign language interpreters were added to the broadcast.

 On May 5, 2020, TV Patrol was the last program to be aired on ABS-CBN, MOR, and S+A before they signed-off indefinitely that night (DZMM and its television counterpart, TeleRadyo, also aired this edition of the newscast but signed off together at 8:20 p.m.
-PHT following the newscast's lead-out program S.R.O.: Suhestyon, Reaksyon at Opinyon), following the cease-and-desist order of the National Telecommunications Commission (NTC) to close the free TV and radio broadcasting operations of ABS-CBN as the network's broadcasting franchise expired the day before.
+PHT following the newscast's lead-out program S.R.O.: Suhestyon, Reaksyon at Opinyon), following the cease-and-desist order issued by the National Telecommunications Commission (NTC) to close the free TV and radio broadcasting operations of ABS-CBN as the network's broadcasting franchise expired the day before.
 This edition focused on such cease-and-desist order and also aired without commercial breaks.